Dr Rida Baqir1, Hafiza Tuseef Sayyar2, Khalid Aziz3, Muhammad Faisal Fahim4, Seyyada Tahniat Ali5

 During menstruation, the above mentioned areas of the female are affected.
 Strong muscles of the lumbar spine can bear the biomechanical changes of daily life and maintain stability during menstruation as well 20.
 In our study, we compare the treatment effects of Kinesio-taping and core strengthening exercises in the management of dysmenorrhea in female students that will helpful for the physical therapist to give effective treatment in the future.

-This is a Randomized Controlled Trial with a Probability, random sampling technique was done from January to June 2021 at Bahria University Medical And Dental College, Karachi after approval of institutional review board of Bahria University letter reference no: FRC-BUMDC42/2020.
+This is a Randomized Controlled Trial with a Probability, random sampling technique was done from January to June 2021 at Bahria University Medical and Dental College, Karachi after approval of institutional review board of Bahria University letter reference no: FRC-BUMDC42/2020.
 The sample size of 40 participants was calculated from openepi.com online software by taking statistical conditions of 95% confidence interval and a 5 % margin of error.
 There were two groups in this study, with equal sample of 20 each.
 Group A is treated with specializing and experience physical therapist from the Kinesio-taping method to reduce the pain of dysmenorrhea throughout the study period and Group B participants performed 4 cores strengthening exercises for 4 days a week for 10 mins and continue the same treatment till (8 weeks) exercises are performed before cycles.
 Participants were observed for three months treatment is performed in two consecutive months and all were investigated in three menstrual cycles.
 The intensity and duration of pain were evaluated in both groups with the help of VAS score used world widely, which was self-design questionnaire and VAS scale (one pre-treatment VAS score and two post-treatment VAS scores after a first and second menstrual period).

-Females with diagnosed dysmenorrhea between age group 18-35 years and their VAS Score is 4 ≥ are included in this study and participants with a history of pelvic inflammatory disease, endometriosis, any pathology, compulsory use of special drugs, Having symptoms such as (tingling, itching, discharge), Irregular menstruation cycle, use of painkillers during the study period will be strictly restricted in this study.
+Inclusion Criteria: Females with diagnosed dysmenorrhea between age group 18-35 years and their VAS Score is 4 ≥ are included in this study and participants with a history of pelvic inflammatory disease, endometriosis, any pathology, compulsory use of special drugs, Having symptoms such as (tingling, itching, discharge), Irregular menstruation cycle, use of painkillers during the study period will be strictly restricted in this study.

-Females who will not agree to participate in this study due to any domestic or ethical issues will be the limitations of the study.
+Exclusion Criteria: Females who will not agree to participate in this study due to any domestic or ethical issues will be the limitations of the study.

 This research is done to increase the awareness of physical therapy treatment for the management of pain in dysmenorrhea.
 We will compare the effectiveness of both treatment criteria’s in the pain management of dysmenorrhea.
 Protocols of both treatments will be done in both groups throughout the study period are as follows: